ReproNim/module-dataprocessing/_episodes/06-testing.md

 - A short blog post by [Darryl Bowler](http://blogs.collab.net/devopsci/ten-best-practices-for-continuous-integration)

-### Continuous Integration Service: Travis CI
+### Element 4: Continuous Integration Service: Travis CI

 [Travis CI](https://travis-ci.org/) is a continuous integration service used to build and test software projects hosted at GitHub.
-It’s commonly used for open source Python projects that can use the service at no charge
+It’s commonly used for open source Python projects that can use the service at no charge.

 In order to use Travis CI you have to sign in to the service with your GitHub account and link Travis CI with the GitHub projects you want to test.